JakubCzajka/neural-network-backpropagation/backpropagation.md

 We do also have vector of inputs $ X $, that will be useful in calculating weight nudges, if we multiply the $ X^{t} $ by $ \frac{dE}{dA} $.

 Before subtracting nudges from biases and weights, we have to multiply them by a gradient descent parameter known as **learning rate**.
-It is a small float.
+It is a small float, usually between 0.001 and 0.01.